Keluaa/Kokkos.jl/docs/src/spaces.md

 ## Backend-specific methods

-Those unexported methods are defined in the `Kokkos.Spaces.BackendFunctions` module.
+Those unexported methods are defined in the `Kokkos.BackendFunctions` module.
 They have methods only if their respective backend is enabled and Kokkos is initialized.

 ### OpenMP